MiltonStanley/Synthduino/README.md

   - Compare millis() to key at first point (automatic? point of map is order is irrelevant); if match (or >) then execute command (toggle square wave) and pop it off the front
 3. Possibly add a Mixer class, for handling multiple channels (merges channels for total timing across all pins)
   - Functions: constructor, attach(melody), play()

+- Overall - create class that handles timing.
+Each "note command" is broken into a sequence of "HIGH" and "LOW" commands, each paired with a timing offset.
+This will let multiple notes be mixed together, for polyphony, as delay, tone, etc. are not being used.